Team-Nutshell/nutshellengine-docs/_sources/types/GraphicsModuleInterface/index.rst.txt

 	  - Description
 	* - :doc:`/types/GraphicsModuleInterface/load/index`
 	  - Loads a mesh, an image or a font in the :doc:`/module/graphics_module/index` and returns a unique identifier to this resource.
+	* - :doc:`/types/GraphicsModuleInterface/setBackgroundColor/index`
+	  - Sets the color of the background.
 	* - :doc:`/types/GraphicsModuleInterface/drawUIText/index`
 	  - Draws text on the User Interface.
 	* - :doc:`/types/GraphicsModuleInterface/drawUILine/index`